 Essentially, pollution is when an environment is contaminated with something whose presence negatively affects the natural order of the environment.
 Pollution typically refers to aspects of nature, ranging from the ocean to the soil to the atmosphere.

 Ocean pollution is when something that does not belong in the ocean enters the ocean — and that's mostly plastic and other trash.
 Ocean plastic negatively affects marine life and ecosystems — meaning it also negatively affects humans.

 Oceans cover more than 70 percent of the Earth, according to the NRDC — so it’s safe to say that it’s in humans’ best interest to protect them.
-But according to the Ocean Crusaders, there are 5.25 trillion pieces of plastic debris in the ocean, which is pretty wild, considering plastic was only invented in 1907.
+But according to Our World, there are 5.25 trillion pieces of plastic debris in the ocean, which is pretty wild, considering plastic was only invented in 1907.
 That’s not exactly a good example of humans protecting the ocean, is it?

 Ocean plastic comes from humans.
 The greatest source of ocean plastic is from fishing nets, which account for about 46 percent of ocean plastic, at least in the Great Pacific Garbage Patch, according to a study published in Scientific Reports and as reported by National Geographic.
 Where does the rest of the ocean's plastic come from?
 In the study, most of the other ocean plastic found was additional items from the fishing industry, such as ropes, eel traps, and crates, the study added.

 The commercial fishing industry employs a process called trawling, which is when a large fishing net is pulled through the ocean, gathering fish as well as accidental “bycatch,” such as dolphins, porpoises, sea turtles, and more.
 Unfortunately, many fishermen leave their nets and other gear behind in the ocean, causing animals to get tangled in them and die.